okunator/cellseg_gsontools/README.md

 ## Introduction

-**Cellseg_gsontools** is a toolset to analyse and summarize cell and tissue segmentations into interpretable features.
-Widely used metrics are provided out of the box but the pipeline infrastructure is amenable to self-defined functions to suit specific needs.
+**Cellseg_gsontools** is a Python toolset designed to analyze and summarize cell and tissue segmentations into interpretable features.
+It provides a range of metrics and algorithms out of the box, while also allowing users to define their own functions to meet specific needs.

 ## Installation